Great Places to Eat in Colonial Williamsburg

 Williamsburg Lodge: for the Christmas Day buffet

-If you’re going to be in Colonial Williamsburg over Christmas, I recommend the Christmas Brunch at Williamsburg Lodge.
+If you’re going to be in Colonial Williamsburg over Christmas, I recommend the Christmas Brunch at Williamsburg Lodge if offered.

 As we were planning our Christmas trip to Williamsburg, we found there were several “official” Christmas meals to choose from, all of them expensive, but some with fairly limited menus especially for the price.